patternplate/patternplate/docs/reference/demos.md

 browser targets, as `patternplate` does not perform additional transpilation on them.

-The smallest valid noop demo files is:
+The smallest valid noop demo file is:

 ```js
 module.exports.default = () => {};